 - Elementary and junior high schools should use the same approach and focus on the method of science, not the vocabulary.
 Teaching scientific abstractions at too young an age when basic language and math concepts haven’t yet been mastered is counterproductive.
 My daughter is majoring in biochemistry.
 But when she was in grade 4, she came home one day saying she did not like science— her teacher was trying to teach them about neutrons, protons and electrons.
 It took her 5 years to change her mind.
 Wouldn’t students have been better off observing the “skin” at the surface of water enveloping a floating needle?
 Or comparing the behavior of a bean growing in shade to one exposed to full sunlight?

 - I recall the late Umberto Eco complaining about how the media seems to pay attention to scientific discoveries only when they promise another technological advance.
 But if our society isn’t just paying lip service to the importance of science, shouldn’t we and the media regularly celebrate knowledge for its own sake?
 As Eco points out, science moves far more slowly than technology.
-It’s too slow for the daily newspaper and too complex for the memes of smartphones.
+It’s too slow for those on a daily news diet and too complex for the memes of smartphones.
 But the disproportionate media coverage of the topics that change to its cocaine-tempo — fashion, sports, politics and stock prices—create the illusion that these things are far more important than science.

 - By age of 14 or 15, students should have the option of learning the three core sciences (physics, chemistry and biology) in modules at their own pace, each over two to three years.
 The current one-year courses are too slow and dilute for a lot of students and too fast-paced for too many others.